daimalou/simple-webpack-react-starter/README.md

 # Simple Webpack React Starter  -  [ParcelJS Version](https://github.com/daimalou/simple-parcel-react-starter)

 Creat-React-App is very easy to use.
 I want to know how they did it.
 So I `npm eject` and analysis `webpack.config.js`.
-It's amazing.

 I Separated two config files - `webpack.dev.js` and `webpack.prod.js` from creat-react-app.
 [Use one config file.](https://webpack.js.org/configuration/configuration-types/#exporting-a-function)